palewire/django-calaccess-technical-documentation/docs/apps/calaccess_processed/managementcommands.rst

 Management commands
 ===================

-The processed-data app includes the following commands for refining the raw CAL-ACCESS data.
+The processed-data app includes the following commands for refining data extracted and scraped from CAL-ACCESS.
 Specifically, the raw data is loaded into the following types of models:

 * ``Filing`` models that surface the most recent version of data included on a campaign-finance filing form, schedule or line item (e.g., a `Form 460`_, its Schedule A or Line 1 on that schedule).
-* ``FilingVersion`` models that surface every version of campaign-finance filing form, schedule or line item.
+* ``FilingVersion`` models that surface every version of a campaign-finance filing form, schedule or line item.
 * Models that implement the core data types of the `Open Civic Data specification`_ (e.g., ``Person``, ``Organization``, ``Post`` and ``Membership``).
 *  Models that implement election-related data types that have been `provisionally included`_ in the Open Civic Data specification (e.g., ``Election``, ``CandidateContest`` and ``Candidacy``).